surniaulula/wpsso/readme.txt

 * *Improvements*
 	* Added support for the DLMY.App URL shortening service (Pro version).
 	* Added support for aggregate rating values from the WP-PostRatings plugin (Pro version).
+	* Renamed the Social and Search Optimization metabox tabs:
+		* "Edit Text" to "Customize".
+		* "Select Media" to "Priority Media".
 * *Bugfixes*
 	* Fixed an image URL in the Setup Guide.
 * *Developer Notes*